 Which Military Personnel are Eligible for TRICARE?

 In addition to Uniformed Service members of the military (active-duty), those in the National Guard and Reserves are also eligible for TRICARE benefits.
 Retired active-duty military personnel, regardless of age, and retired National Guard/Reserves personnel may enroll in a TRICARE plan upon their retirement.
-The cost for retired Reservists who are not yet 60-years-old is substantially more than other Tricare plans, but still less expensive than what is generally available on the open market if healthcare is not available through employment.
+The cost for retired Reservists who are not yet 60 years old is substantially more than other Tricare plans, but still less expensive than what is generally available on the open market if healthcare is not available through employment.

 TRICARE Survivor Benefits